Swirrl/csvw-issues/notes/001-what-is-the-annotated-table-model.md

-# What is the Annotated Table Model
+# What is the Annotated Table Model?

 Reading the specs people are often unclear about what exactly the annotated table is.
 It is frequently confused or seen as equivalent to